bacontime/HSI/notes/bounties.md

 : A large boat-sized creature
     has been seen roaming around the island, endangering our brave adventurers.
     Discover it’s lair and report back.
-    **DO NOT ENGAGE!** Seen in HS03.
+    **DO NOT ENGAGE!** Seen near the northern end of the island.
     *Reward: 250 ¤*
     *First come first served.*